Jordan–Hare Stadium: The Iron Bowl Comes Home

-By the time Dye became head coach and athletic director at Auburn in 1981, calls to make the Iron Bowl a home-and-home series had grown to a fever pitch.
+By the time Dye became head coach and athletic director at Auburn in 1981, calls to make the Iron Bowl a home-and-home series, or at least to allow Auburn to host its home games on the Plains in odd-numbered years, had grown to a fever pitch.
 Years later, Dye recalled that almost as soon as he sat down for the first time as head coach with his former mentor, legendary Crimson Tide head coach and athletic director Paul "Bear" Bryant, Bryant mused, "Well, I guess you're going to want to take that game to Auburn."
 Dye confirmed that hunch, saying, "We're going to take it to Auburn."
 Bryant noted that Alabama and Auburn's contract with the city of Birmingham ran through 1988, prompting Dye to reply, "Well, we'll play '89 in Auburn."
 Dye would have been well within his rights to move Auburn's home games for the Iron Bowl to Jordan-Hare as early as 1983.
 However, he knew that Bryant adamantly opposed playing any games in Auburn.
 Bryant's standing in the state was such that Dye knew it would be folly to attempt making the Iron Bowl a home-and-home series as long as Bryant was still alive.

 After years of negotiations, the two schools agreed to play the Iron Bowl in Auburn in odd-numbered years.
-True to Dye's word, Alabama first came to the Plains on December 2, 1989—a game that saw #11 Auburn upend undefeated and #2 Alabama 30–20.
+True to Dye's word, Alabama first came to the Plains on December 2, 1989, six years after Bryant's death.
+That game that saw #11 Auburn upend undefeated and #2 Alabama 30–20.
 The 1991 game was played at Legion Field but has been played at Auburn in every odd-numbered year since.
 Alabama continued to play its home games for the rivalry at Legion Field until 1998.
-In 2000, the Iron Bowl became a true home-and-home series as it was played in Tuscaloosa for the first time in 99 years.
+In 2000, the Iron Bowl became a true home-and-home series, as it was played in Tuscaloosa for the first time in 99 years.
 The 17th-ranked Tigers won that game, shutting out the then-unranked Crimson Tide 9-0.
+The most recent Auburn victory in Tuscaloosa was in 2010.